-Once efiled the judge reviews the documents and mails the final judgement to you and your ex along with a copy of the parenting plan and marital settlement agreement typically within 45 days.
+Once filed the judge reviews the documents and mails the final judgement to you and your ex along with a copy of the parenting plan and marital settlement agreement typically within 60 days.

-If you feel that you want your case to stay local in case something on the agreement changes in the future then the case will be e-filed in your local courthouse and a final hearing will be requested.
+If you feel that you want your case to stay local in case something on the agreement changes in the future then the case will be e-filed in your local courthouse and attending a final hearing will be required.

 When the time period expires we submit the final paperwork to get the hearing scheduled.
 Most of these divorces are referred to court mandated mediation prior to a final hearing being scheduled.

 Option 3 – Florida Divorce with Children By Publication